-The corporate surety bond will be between the amounts of $50,000 and $2 million.
+The corporate surety bond will be between $100,000 and $2 million.
 The state will calculate the exact amount according to various factors like the number of locations, volume forecasts, and financial situation.

 Applying for a license is a complicated and arduous process involving multiple hoops that need to be jumped and a myriad of requirements that have to be met.

 In addition to all the costs mentioned above, be prepared for extra expenses in the form of compliance officer fees, document preparation fees and others that will be required.